 - Israeli couscous is fat and cholesterol free, low in sodium and includes significant amounts of vitamin C, potassium, protein and fiber.
-However if you’re watching your weight note that it’s relatively high in calories so pair it with lower calorie ingredients.
+However, if you're watching your weight note that is relatively high in calories so pair it with lower calorie ingredients.

 - Israeli couscous has a low glycemic index, making it healthy and high-fiber.
 That high dietary fiber means it helps you feel fuller longer.

-Dope beats, fresh eats, best life.
-Enjoy this delicious and feeling creamy Israeli couscous for a weeknight gourmet solution!
+Enjoy this delicious and filling vegan Israeli couscous salad for a weeknight gourmet solution!